College of Education & Human Services

 NOYCE BANNER

 As part of the NOYCE grant at WIU, Juniors and Seniors majoring in STEM fields and seeking a teaching license can earn significant scholarships at WIU.
 NOYCE scholars can earn up to $8000 or more per semester for up to 5 semesters while finishing their degree and secondary licensing program.
+For each semester aid is awarded, the NOYCE scholar commits to 1 year of teaching in a high needs district.
 Scholarships cover tuition, fees, room and board, and books as well as other college-related costs and Scholars could receive over $40,000 in scholarships by graduation.
 The grant also provides funds for NOYCE Scholars to attend professional conferences and events each year at the local, regional, and national levels.
 Beginning in 2023 and through 2028, this opportunity has been made possible through a $1.4 million National Science Foundation (NSF) NOYCE STEM Teacher Scholarship Track I grant that has been received in partnership with these entities as well as five local high-needs school districts.
 Current members of the grant team include: Dr. Robert Mann (PI & Director), Dr. Susan Brooks (Coordinator & CO-PI), Mr. Jacob Winters, M.S.
 (CO-PI), Dr. Jose Pavez (CO-PI), Dr. Kishor Kapale (Senior Personnel) & Dr. Sebastian Szyjka (CO-PI & Webmaster).
 Click on one of the boxes above or below to learn more about the NOYCE project at Western Illinois University.

 Noyce Scholarship Students at Western Illinois must meet the following criteria for scholarship funding: